Gelembjuk/templating/README.md

 ### Installation
 Using composer: [gelembjuk/templating](http://packagist.org/packages/gelembjuk/templating) ``` require: {"gelembjuk/templating": "1.*"} ```

+Additionally, you have to install a template engine you want to use - smarty/smarty or twig/twig (later i hope to add support of other engines).

 ### Configuration

 Configuration is done in run time with a constructor options (as hash argument)